Ida2750/ESA-CCI-RRDP-code/README.md

 For an overview of the satellite folder see the diagram above.\

+To change the spatial and temporal resolutions from the default (30 days and 25km (northern hemisphere) and 50km (southern hemisphere)) one must adjust the parameters gridres = 25000  # grid resolution and dtint = 30  # days per mean, which are defined in the start of the processing scripts.
+For collocation the script collocate.py must be adjusted by defining the days and resolution parameters in the function collocation_part2.

 # Credits
 This project was made Henriette Skourup and Ida Olsen.
 Data used in the project were gathered by several external organisations.